exfinen/complex-mod-generator/README.md

 You may define only the ones you use.
 It’s perfectly fine to omit unused special modifier IDs.

-⚠️  Aliases (LL, LR, etc.) cannot be used on the left-hand side of these mappings.
+⚠️  Aliases cannot be used on the left-hand side of these mappings.

 #### Key mapping lines